mattosaurus/NationalRail/README.md

 # NationalRail
-A .NET Core wrapper to query the National Rail APIs for historical and live information.
+.NET Core wrapper to query the National Rail APIs for historical and live information.

 # Installation
 To use NationalRail in your C# project, you can either download the NationalRail C# .NET libraries directly from the Github repository or, if you have the NuGet package manager installed, you can grab them automatically.